ljgeorge/javascript-utilities/README.md

 # javascript-utilities
-A collection of Javascript utilities
+A collection of Javascript utilities.

+So far we have the font size switching utility